hhvm/user-documentation/guides/hack/15-unsupported/06-others.md

 ## Aliasing of methods in traits

-To preserve consistency and greppability, the typechecker doesn't allow aliasing trait methods.
+To preserve consistency and "greppability", the typechecker doesn't allow aliasing trait methods.

 @@ others-examples/trait-aliasing.php.type-errors @@

+The typechecker will issue a parsing error when you try this.

 ## Others